Your doctor strongly recommended you get in shape.

 1. He/She doesn’t perform any assessment in your first meeting.
 It doesn’t have to be a four hour hands on evaluation and a stress test but there needs to be something!
 This can be anything from a physical movement assessment to a background history of exercise and injury.
 Even at a garage they ask what ‘symptoms’ are wrong with the car.
 If they are not assessing then they are guessing.

 2. They tell you what your goals should be.
 You are the client and it’s YOUR goals.
 Nothing wrong with a trainer grounding you in more realistic goals but it should be on the sliding scale of your goals.
 If you want to run a marathon in 4 weeks with no history of training then the trainer should reel you in some or you’ll need cab fare in your shorts.

 3. Talking on the cell phone during the session.
 I have not personally seen this yet but have heard many stories.
-As a client you should get the trainers undivided attention and he shouldn’t be checking out how many likes his selfie has gotten on Facebook.
+As a client you should get the trainers undivided attention and he shouldn’t be checking out how many likes his selfie has gotten “on the gram”.

 6. The trainer attempts to make you sore and exhausted after every workout and then relishes the fact they did.
 Martin Rooney has a quote, “Anyone can make you tired, but not just anyone can make you better!”
 Part of the blame can be bestowed on some clients for thinking that’s what should happen but the trainer should be educated enough to know the difference.
 Four days of not being able to sit down shouldn’t be glorified.

 7. The trainer can’t tell you why you are doing a certain exercise and how it pertains to your goals.
 “Because I saw it on Youtube” or “I saw someone else doing it” doesn’t cut it.
 Each exercise, set, rep range and tempo should have a reason.